nicoleahmed/malicious-extensions-list/README.md

 - use a good adblocker (I use [UBO](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)  and consider using a blocker for your search engine (like [ublacklist](https://github.com/nicoleahmed/nicoles-ublacklist))

 Here I am pulling together a couple of repositories and some web sources to produce a list of malicious extensions.
-I will also provide cmd and powershell commands for environments where you cannot run [Palant's check-extensions utility](https://github.com/palant/malicious-extensions-list/releases/)
+I will also provide cmd and powershell commands for environments where you cannot run [Palant's check-extensions utility](https://github.com/palant/malicious-extensions-list/releases/).This [powershell utility](https://github.com/adamcysec/chrome-mal-ids/blob/master/Scan-ChromeExtensions.ps1) for scanning extensions against internet csv files looks useful so will try to alter this. (also a [bash script for mac os](

+A principle I will stick to is - once a developer has used malicious code, even if Google says they won't again - I won't trust them.
+So extension IDs will remain on this list. **Unless evidence of an exploit, recovery and learning is shown.**

+This is for my own personal use but you are welcome to use it too.

+## Windows folders
+Chrome extension folders can be found here: %Localappdata%\Google\Chrome\User Data\Default\Extensions Brave %Localappdata%\BraveSoftware\Brave-Browser\User Data\Default\Extensions
+Edge %Localappdata%\Microsoft\Edge\User Data\Default\Extensions

+## Mac OS Folders
+Chrome ~/Library/Application Support/Google/Chrome/Default/Extensions
+Brave ~/Library//Application Support/BraveSoftware/Brave-Browser-Beta/Default/Extensions/

 # [Palant's write up](https://github.com/palant)
 ## Potentially malicious browser extensions